Concordium/concordium.github.io/source/shared/net/guides/guide-ledger.rst

 Introduction
 ============

-The Concordium Desktop Wallet is used to manage the Global Transaction Unit (GTU), Concordium’s native cryptocurrency.
-To use the Desktop Wallet to receive and send GTU, you'll need a Ledger Nano S or Ledger Nano X device and the Concordium Ledger Application.
+The Concordium Desktop Wallet is used to manage CCD, Concordium’s native token.
+To use the Desktop Wallet to receive and send CCD, you'll need a Ledger Nano S or Ledger Nano X device and the Concordium Ledger Application.
 The Ledger adds additional security to your accounts.

-This getting started guide walks you through the steps of getting started using the Concordium Desktop Wallet with a Ledger device.
+This guide walks you through the steps of getting started using the Concordium Desktop Wallet with a Ledger device.

 Before you start
 ================